Logical Relations as Types: Proof-Relevant Parametricity for Program Modules: ModTT : a type theory for program modules

 \paragraph{Syntactic category of an LF signature}

-A signature $\Sigma$ in the LF \emph{presents} a certain category $\CCat_\Sigma$ equipped with all finite limits and some dependent products --- in the sense that there is a bijection between equivalence classes of LF terms and morphisms in the category.
-The objects of $\CCat_\Sigma$ are equivalence classes of judgments over $\Sigma$, and the morphisms are equivalence classes of deductions.
+A signature $\Sigma$ in the LF \emph{presents} a certain category $\CCat_\Sigma$ equipped with all finite limits and some dependent products --- in the sense that there is a bijection between equivalence classes of LF terms and morphisms in the category.\footnote{Our application does not, however, rely on this bijection: instead, we treat the morphisms of the presented category as a \emph{definition} of our language.} The objects of $\CCat_\Sigma$ are equivalence classes of judgments over $\Sigma$, and the morphisms are equivalence classes of deductions.

-The notion of an algebra (\cref{def:algebra}) is good for concrete constructions, but the higher-altitude structure of a development is best served by \emph{functorial semantics} in the spirit of Lawvere~\citep{lawvere:thesis}.
+The notion of an algebra (\cref{def:algebra}) is good for concrete constructions, but the higher-altitude structure of our development is best served by \emph{functorial semantics} in the spirit of Lawvere~\citep{lawvere:thesis}.
 A model of $\Sigma$ in a sufficiently structured category $\ECat$ can be viewed in two ways: